klauseduard/under-over-models/chapters/01-introduction.md

 - Connections to related theoretical concepts like long-tail distributions and dissipative systems theory
 - A context-specific case study in medical information systems, considering the idea of "strategic overfitting" and modular design

+Furthermore, the recent and rapid integration of **Artificial Intelligence (AI) assistants and agents** into organizational workflows presents a significant new factor influencing these dynamics.
+While the core analogies explored in this book remain relevant, AI introduces novel complexities and capabilities that challenge traditional models of work, communication, and structure.
+The impact of AI will be touched upon contextually within relevant chapters, with a dedicated and comprehensive exploration provided in Chapter 8.

 Underpinning some of these explorations will be ideas related to system dynamics, feedback, and adaptation, drawing inspiration from fields like cybernetics to better understand how these systems regulate themselves and interact with their environment.

 ## Core Analogy